decrypto-org/rupture/etc/spec/ARCHITECTURE.md

 - method: The method of the attack, serial or divide & conquer

 Returns HTTP 200 with a JSON with the target's name.

+On a GET request, it asks for the targets for which the attack is possible.

+No arguments.

+Returns HTTP `200` with a JSON with a list of possible targets and machine names.